labib108/project/README.md

-# project about versity manajment system in c
+# Student management system using C